NeetishRaj/TshirtDesigner/README.md

 ```
 model/                --> The mysql data model files for the application
+  design-model.js        --> consists of the data model for the design table
 public/               --> all of the angularjs source files for client side
   app/                   --> Angularjs client side code
   test/                  --> Test for angular app
 routes/               --> contains the files Http methods for all the routes
+  design.js              --> consists of all the http api routes for the designs
 index.js              --> Entry point for our Nodejs server
 config.js             --> Database and auth configurations(should be private)
 ```